ashok-khanna/lisp-notes/README.md

     (code-char 99)

+<a id="org9f71ab5"></a>

+## Sequence Functions

+Sequences have many useful functions.
+We can use `LENGTH` to return the number of items in a sequence.
+The below returns 6:

+    (length '(a b c d e f))

+`REMOVE` and its variants are very handy filter functions.
+The below returns (C R T) as a new list:

+    (remove 'a '(c a r a t))

+The below returns "cdbra", preserving only the last duplicate of each item:

+    (remove-duplicates "abracadabra")

+The below returns (2 4 4) by removing all odd numbers:

+    (remove-if #'oddp '(1 2 3 4 4))

+`SUBSEQ` can extract a portion of a sequence.
+Its arguments are a list, the starting position and an optional ending position (which is not to be included in the subsequence).
+The below will return (B C D):

+    (subseq '(a b c d e f) 1 4)

+`SORT` takes a sequence and a comparison function of two arguments and destructively (i.e. by modifying the original sequence) returns a sequence sorted according to the function.
+The below returns (6 5 4 2 1) by sorting in descending order:

+    (sort '(1 4 2 5 6) #'>)

+The functions `EVERY` and `SOME` test whether a sequence satisfies a provided predicate.
+The below will return NIL as not every item is odd:

+    (every #'oddp '( 1 2 5))

+The below will return T as some of the items are odd:

+    (some #'oddp '( 1 2 5))

+The below will return T as the items of the first sequence are greater than those of the second sequence in an element-wise comparison:

+    (every #'> '(1 3 5) '(0 2 4))

+We can find elements within a sequence with `FIND`, which returns the leftmost such element, or `POSITION`, which returns the position of such an item, as an integer.
+The below returns 1, the item we are searching for:

+    (find 1 '(1 2 3 4))

+The below returns 0, the position of the item we are searching for:

+    (position 1 '(1 2 3 4))

+We can use `COUNT` to count the number of instances of the element within the sequence.
+The below returns 3, the number of instances of 1 in the list:

+    (count 1 '(1 2 3 1 1 4))

+We can use `SEARCH` to search for sequence within another.
+The below returns 4, the position of the string "Hello" in "Hi!
+Hello, World!":

+    (search "Hello" "Hi!
+Hello, World!")

-<a id="org623a117"></a>
+<a id="orgb39f8a2"></a>

 ## Keyword Arguments

-Many list and sequence (list, strings, arrays) functions take one or more keyword arguments from the below table.
-For example, we can use POSITION to return the position of an element within a sequenc (or NIL if not found) and use keyword arguments to determine where to begin the search:
+Many list and sequence functions take one or more keyword arguments from the below table.
+For example, we can use `POSITION` to return the position of an element within a sequenc (or NIL if not found) and use keyword arguments to determine where to begin the search.

+The below will return 4:

-    (position #\a "fantasia" :start 3 :end 7) ; Returns 4
+    (position #\a "fantasia" :start 3 :end 7)

 <table border="2" cellspacing="0" cellpadding="6" rules="groups" frame="hsides">